Sodium thiopental: Controversies

 Following a shortage that led a court to delay an execution in California, a company spokesman for Hospira, the sole American manufacturer of the drug, objected to the use of thiopental in lethal injection.
 "Hospira manufactures this product because it improves or saves lives, and the company markets it solely for use as indicated on the product labeling.
 The drug is not indicated for capital punishment and Hospira does not support its use in this procedure."
 On January 21, 2011, the company announced that it would stop production of sodium thiopental from its plant in Italy, because it could not provide Italian authorities with guarantees that exported doses would not be used in executions.
 According to a company spokesperson, Italy was the only viable place where it could produce the drug, leaving the US without a supplier.

-In October 2015 the U.S. Food and Drug Administration confiscated an overseas shipment of thiopental destined for the states of Arizona and Texas.
-FDA spokesman Jeff Ventura said in a statement, "Courts have concluded that sodium thiopental for the injection in humans is an unapproved drug and may not be imported into the country".
+In October 2015 the US Food and Drug Administration (FDA) confiscated an overseas shipment of thiopental destined for the states of Arizona and Texas.
+The FDA said in a statement, "Courts have concluded that sodium thiopental for the injection in humans is an unapproved drug and may not be imported into the country".